Girl Scouts of the USA: 100th anniversary

-The city of Savannah closed part of the Talmadge Bridge so girls could walk the bridge and "Bridge to the next century."

-Savannah also had a "Sunrise Service" with the CEO, Anna Maria Chavez.
+The city of Savannah closed part of the Talmadge Bridge so girls could walk the bridge and "Bridge to the next century.
+"Savannah also had a "Sunrise Service" with the CEO, Anna Maria Chavez.
 The Honor guard from the park carried the Eternal Flame.

 The city of Savannah dedicated their annual "Georgia Day" to Juliette.

 Similar organizations

-Camp Fire Girls was founded in 1910, two years prior to the Girl Scouts, by some of the creators of the Boy Scouts of America.
+Camp Fire Girls was founded in 1910, two years prior to Girl Scouts, by some of the creators of the Boy Scouts of America.
 In 1975, the group became co-educational and soon afterwards changed its name to "Camp Fire Boys and Girls".
 The name was changed to Camp Fire USA in 2001 and to Camp Fire in 2012.
 As of 2009, the group has a membership of about 750,000.

 Various religious groups have established their own youth clubs such as Missionettes (now Mpact Girls) for the Assemblies of God.
 Little Flowers Girls' Club is a Catholic-focused girls club.
 GEMS Girls' Clubs is a non-denominational group with a Calvinist/Reformed background.
 Pioneer Girls started as a Methodist group but is non-denominational.
 The Masonic Lodge which requires belief in a Supreme Being has their own set of service organizations targeted at young and teenage girls, The International Order of the Rainbow for Girls and Job's Daughters International.

-One youth group explicitly set up as a Christian alternative to the Girl Scouts is the American Heritage Girls (AHG), started in 1995 in West Chester, Ohio, by a group of parents upset with available female Scouting organizations.
+One youth group explicitly set up as a Christian alternative to Girl Scouts is the American Heritage Girls (AHG), started in 1995 in West Chester, Ohio, by a group of parents upset with available female Scouting organizations.
 AHG is a Christian organization that states that it is "a nonprofit organization dedicated to the mission of building women of integrity through service to God, family, community and country."
-As of 2020 it claims a membership (adult and youth) of over 50,000.
+As of 2020, it claims a membership (adult and youth) of over 50,000.